mfinelli/recueil/DESIGN.md

   user_id BIGINT NOT NULL REFERENCES users(id),
   normalized_url TEXT NOT NULL,
+  title TEXT,                        -- denormalized from latest capture latest_capture_at TIMESTAMPTZ NOT NULL,  -- also denormalized from latest
+                                      -- capture (via GREATEST, tolerating
+                                      -- out-of-order ingestion) -- feeds
+                                      -- the D1 bookmark-list mirror's own
+                                      -- latest_capture_at column directly
-  title TEXT,                        -- denormalized from latest capture created_at TIMESTAMPTZ NOT NULL DEFAULT now(), updated_at TIMESTAMPTZ NOT NULL DEFAULT now(), UNIQUE (user_id, normalized_url)
+  created_at TIMESTAMPTZ NOT NULL DEFAULT now(), updated_at TIMESTAMPTZ NOT NULL DEFAULT now(), UNIQUE (user_id, normalized_url)